marcob/Singularity/Docs/getting-started/install.md

 ### 8. Install extra Singularity tools on Mesos slaves (optional)

 Singularity ships with a custom Mesos executor and extra background jobs to make running tasks easier.
-More info lives in [slave_extras.md](../reference/slave-extras.md).
+You can find more info about the slave extras [here](../reference/slave-extras.md).